Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 Fertilizers, pesticides/pest control, and herbicides/weed control might be three of the main areas of focus.

-Organic fertilizers, some types of animal manure (like chicken or rabbit droppings), and compost (which turns into nutrient rich type of fertilizer) might be options
+Commercial organic fertilizers, some types of animal manure (like chicken or rabbit droppings), and compost (which turns into nutrient rich type of fertilizer) might be options

 With compost, there’s different methods of composting available